matRandall/FBXMotionToolkit/docs/FBXSequenceClass.md

 ### getJointAsRelativeTranslations

-> JointDataObj FBXSequence.getJointAsRelativeTranslations(jointList, baseJoint, sampleTimes)
+> jointDataRelativeTranslations FBXSequence.getJointAsRelativeTranslations(jointList, baseJoint, sampleTimes)

 Retrieves the rotation data for a single joint or list of joints as positions specified in the local coordinate space of a base joint, returning the joint positions for each joint for every time point specified in sampleTimes.
 All positional data is returned in a single joint data object, which allows easier access and analysis of joint data.